fishcus/KAP-manual/en/integration/bi/tableau/tableau_server.en.md

 ![Login to Tableau Server](../../images/tableau_server/2.png)

-Tableau supports two types of data source authentication: **Embedded in workbook** or **Prompt user**.
-When **Embedded in workbook** is selected, Tableau effectively embeds the connection rights of its publisher, and allows anyone who can view the workbook to view the data .
-When you select **Prompt user**, you will be prompted to enter the credentials of the Viewer who is allowed to use the ability to **connect** this data source.
-For more information, please refer to [Tableau Permission](https://onlinehelp.tableau.com/current/server/zh-cn/license_permissions.htm).
+Tableau supports two types of data source authentication: **Embedded in workbook** or **Prompt user** or **Impersonate via embedded password** When **Embedded in workbook** is selected, Tableau effectively embeds the connection rights of its publisher, and allows anyone who can view the workbook to view the data .
+When you select **Prompt user**, the user who views the workbook from Tableau Server will be prompted to enter his/her own credentials for Kyligence.
+For more information, please refer to [Tableau Permission](https://help.tableau.com/current/online/en-us/permissions.htm).

-For integration with Kyligence Enterprise, please select the **Prompt user** mode to publish.
+If you need to implement user delegation for Tableau Server and Kyligence Enterprise, should select **Impersonate via embedded password**, please refer to [User Delegation with Tableau Server](user_delegation_with_tableau_server.en.md).

 ![Login to Tableau Server](../../images/tableau_server/3.png)